sealuzh/cloud-workbench/README.md

 vagrant plugin install vagrant-omnibus; vagrant plugin install vagrant-aws
 ```

-### Initial Configuration
+## Initial Configuration

+### Ruby Project
+1. `cd $REPO_ROOT`
+2. `bundle install --without production` to install all Ruby on Rails dependencies which may take a while
+3. `knife help` should now be available

+### AWS
 1. Checkout the Git repository `https://bitbucket.org/sealuzh/cloud-benchmarking`
-2. Provide the following environment variables for the AWS EC2 Cloud configuration:
+2. Provide the following environment variables for the Amazon EC2 Cloud configuration (used to launch the CWB Server and Chef Server):
     * AWS_ACCESS_KEY => Your AWS access key
     * AWS_SECRET_KEY => Your AWS secret key
     * EC2_KEYPAIR => Name of the AWS private key for ssh access (usually the same as the file-name but without file-extension)